-Several years ago I began writing occasional feature articles and reviews about classical music for Goldmine magazine.
+Years ago I began writing occasional feature articles and reviews about classical music for Goldmine magazine.
 I'm not sure why – perhaps I was working through a mid-life crisis of sorts.
 I just felt compelled to try to share some of my enthusiasm for something that's consistently meant so much to me.
 Keeping yellowing copies of that material in a file drawer seemed pretty useless.
 Hence this web site.

 The rest of this introduction is not intended as a matter of ego; it just seems appropriate that readers know something of the filter through which my views emerge – full disclosure, as we say in my trade.

 But advocacy entails responsibility.
 I truly believe that the highest calling of an arts writer is to inspire by trying to convey the wonder of significant work that might otherwise be overlooked.
 It's entirely proper to censure lax performance, shoddy production, marketing hype and, especially, hypocrisy in all its forms.
 Cultural snobbery, though, is wrong; art is far too personal for such things.
-Different strokes for different folks.
+Different strokes for different folks. as they say.
 Genuine, inspired artists (as opposed to commercialized hacks) pour their souls into their work; it's a critic's obligation to understand and share appreciation of any art produced with commitment, care and feeling.

 So what's so great about classical music?
 Well, for one thing it's stood the test of time.
 Trends come and go but this stuff endures.
-Monteverdi madrigals, Bach cantatas, Mozart concerti, Beethoven symphonies, Verdi operas and Stravinsky ballets – the core repertoire has held the fascination not only of its own generation but of every one since.
+Monteverdi madrigals, Bach cantatas, Mozart concerti, Beethoven symphonies, Verdi operas, Stravinsky ballets – the core repertoire has held the fascination not only of its own generation but of every one since.
 No one has fully succeeded in explaining this phenomenon, but one thing is clear: there's something here of permanent value.
 Pick your favorite pop Grammy nominee this year and ask yourself: will anyone still emote over it in a hundred years?
 I guarantee you, though, that generations yet unborn will still respond to Bach and Beethoven.

 Three more things you should know.
 First, I've always cared far more about the quality of a performance than the fidelity of its recording.
 That's perhaps just as well, since whatever golden ears I once had are getting a bit tarnished.
 And my stereos shouldn't make you jealous.
-(Since people occasionally ask, my main system feeds Bose 901 Series VI speakers with NAD Monitor Series electronics (the 1700 tuner/preamp, 2100 power amp and 5000 and 5100 CD players), and, for LPs, a Kyocera PL-601 turntable, Stanton 681EEE cartridge, an SSS Audio Signal Restoration Unit and two SSS Audio Pulse Swallowers; the system in my study has Advent Large speakers, an NAD 7000 receiver, an NAD 5100 CD player, a Yamaha YP-B2 turntable and an SSS Audio Pulse Swallower; my den system uses Dynaco A-25 speakers, an NAD 7020 receiver, an NAD 5325 CD player and a Thorens 160 turntable.)
+(Since people occasionally ask, my main system feeds Bose 901 Series VI speakers with NAD Monitor Series electronics (the 1700 tuner/preamp, 2100 power amp and 5000 and 5100 CD players), and, for LPs, a Kyocera PL-601 turntable, Stanton 681EEE cartridge, an SSS Audio Signal Restoration Unit and two SSS Audio Pulse Swallowers; the system in my study has Advent Large speakers, an NAD 7000 receiver, two NAD 5300 CD players, a Yamaha YP-B2 turntable and an SSS Audio Pulse Swallower; my den system uses Dynaco A-25 speakers, an NAD 7020 receiver, an NAD 5325 CD player and a Thorens 160 turntable.)

 So that's the deal.
 I hope you enjoy the material I'll be posting.
 Please read it, share it and above all enjoy it.
 Just don't exploit it commercially (and lest you be tempted, it's all copyrighted – and I am a lawyer!).
 If you have any feedback, please let me know at firstname.lastname@example.org.